TL;DR:

 Clicks over conversions

 A high CTR doesn’t ultimately equal great success.
 Users often click out of curiosity but do not follow through with actions, leading to high CTR and low conversion rates.
 Combining conversion rate (CR) to CTR will provide you with much deeper insight.
+A high click through rate is a good sign, but it becomes a red flag if it is paired with a high bounce rate and zero conversions.

 Quantity over quality